-This project is supported by Meat & Livestock Australia, through funding from the Australian Government Department of Agriculture and Water Resources as part of its Rural R&D for Profit programme.
+This project was co-funded, as part of the DBEE project, by Meat & Livestock Australia, through funding from the Australian Government Department of Agriculture and Water and the Environment (DAWE) - as part of its Rural R&D for Profit programme.
+It was also co-funded by the Smart Farms Small Grants program, also supported by DAWE and the Department of Agriculture, Fisheries, and Forestry (DAFF).